arne-bdt/CIMDiagramLayoutEditor/README.md

 - **Services**: Handle application state, SPARQL communication, and canvas rendering
 - **Components**: Render the UI and handle user interactions
 - **Utils**: Provide utility functions for geometry, SPARQL, and canvas operations

+### Navigation Map

+The editor features a navigation map in the lower right corner that:

+- Shows a miniature view of the entire diagram
+- Highlights the currently visible portion of the diagram
+- Allows quick navigation by clicking or dragging within the map
+- Helps maintain context when working with large diagrams

 ### SPARQL Implementation